inet-framework/inet-showcases/routing/manet/doc/index.rst

    :width: 60%
    :align: center

-The nodes are scattered on the playground.
+The nodes are scattered on the scene.
 The source and destination nodes are stationary, the other nodes are configured to move in random directions.
 The communication ranges are set up so that ``source`` cannot reach ``destination`` directly, but through the intermediate